 The Grand Haven Musical Fountain is a synchronized water and light show accompanied with music of all varieties.
-Each 25-minute show features a variety of well-known music and plays daily at dusk from Memorial Day through Labor Day as well as Fridays and Saturdays in May and September.
+Each 25-minute show features a variety of well-known music and plays daily at dark from Memorial Day through Labor Day as well as Fridays and Saturdays in May and September.

 The fountain is maintained and operated through the support of the City of Grand Haven as well as generous donations by you, our valued Guest.
 Donations help ensure that the historic fountain is cared for and upgraded for future generations to enjoy.